 At Anatta Humanversity, DBT is integrated into personalized recovery plans.
 Clients practice four central skill sets, which form the foundation of the healing journey:

-Clients learn to stay present in the moment and observe their thoughts without judgment.
-Mindfulness builds awareness of cravings before they turn into actions, empowering clients to pause, reflect, and make conscious choices rather than reacting impulsively.
-Over time, mindfulness also improves concentration, reduces anxiety, and strengthens emotional stability.
+Clients learn to be present in the moment and observe their thoughts without judgment.
+Mindfulness enables them to recognize cravings before they escalate into actions, allowing them to pause, reflect, and make conscious choices instead of reacting impulsively.
+Over time, practicing mindfulness improves concentration, reduces anxiety, and enhances emotional stability. - Distress Tolerance

-Through DBT, clients learn to identify emotions, understand their triggers, and respond in constructive ways.
-Over time, this emotional stability reduces impulsive behaviours closely tied to addiction, creating a sense of internal control and confidence.
-Emotion regulation skills also enhance resilience, allowing individuals to recover more quickly from setbacks or difficult experiences.
+Through Dialectical Behavior Therapy (DBT), clients learn to identify their emotions, understand what triggers them, and respond in constructive ways.
+Over time, this emotional stability reduces impulsive behaviors often linked to addiction, fostering a sense of internal control and confidence.
+Additionally, emotion regulation skills enhance resilience, enabling individuals to recover more quickly from setbacks or challenging experiences. - Interpersonal Effectiveness

 Addiction often strains relationships through mistrust, conflict, or co-dependency.
 DBT equips clients with the skills to communicate assertively, set healthy boundaries, and heal co-dependency, rebuilding meaningful bonds during and after recovery.